 Salt and black pepper for seasoning

-Goosefat… Make for the best roast potatoes and it also has a high smoke point.
+Make for the best roast potatoes and it also has a high smoke point.
 It has also been known as that “old white magic” and used for generations in Europe.
-Once so prized in France only the aristocracy had permission to eat it… milder than duck fat it has a distinct flavour and adds a quality of any of your dishes very versatile you can confit, sauté, bake, roast, baste, pan fry, deep fry and stew and is still widely used in French cuisine.
+Once so prized in France only the aristocracy had permission to eat it… milder than duck fat it has a distinct flavor and adds a quality of any of your dishes very versatile you can confit, sauté, bake, roast, baste, pan fry, deep fry, and stew and is still widely used in French cuisine.

 Some ask the question is it the same as curry powder?
-The answer no…Curry powder contains many of the same ingredients, for example, fenugreek and cumin along with other spices however garam masala consists entirely of pungent spices and has a stronger flavour.
+The answer no…Curry powder contains many of the same ingredients, for example, fenugreek and cumin along with other spices however garam masala consists entirely of pungent spices and has a stronger flavor.

 2 tbsp coriander seeds